malloc47/malloc47.github.com/_posts/2012-03-20-flirtin-with-the-frontend.md

 exception goodness.
 Doing this may cause [JSLint][6] to complain about indentation issues, and if you don't add event handlers with JavaScript (e.g. you use the `onclick` or `onload` events in your `HTML` tags), you may run into scope issues as well.
+All of this together provided a nearly 20-point speed bump on [google page speed][7].

 I opted for a dual-themed site, determined by the time of day.
 The clock drawn in the HTML5 Canvas element in the upper-left shows when